 Facebook is becoming all things, so it’s no surprise that their online marketplace is a huge local selling venue.
 All you have to do is join a local buy and sell group page, upload photos, a description, and price, and it’s free.
 If there are several local groups in your area, you have the option to cross-post.

 3. Local Newspaper

-Your local paper is still an excellent place to sell used furniture, accessories, and artwork.
+Your local paper is still an excellent place to sell accessories, artwork, and used furniture locally.
 You’ll pay for your ad by the line, and if you want boldface type or your text in a box, that’s extra.
-The late week papers are your best bet–not everyone is online these days, and estate sale watchers read Thursday, Friday, and Saturday classifieds.
+The late-week papers are your best bet–not everyone is online these days, and estate sale watchers read Thursday, Friday, and Saturday classifieds.

 Consignment furniture typically brings higher prices than classifieds and online, but you’ll pay a hefty commission to the shop.
 A used furniture store will buy your furniture outright, but they don’t pay much since they are all about the resale profit.